igorovic/audacia-table-football/README.md

 - In the current version, it's possible to create a game but not set any score.
 In that case there will be an orphan game in `Game` table without participants.
 We should implement a pruning function for those instances or some security mechanism to avoid this case.
 - There is no security to check on game participants.
 Which means that is's possible to add more than two players to a game.

+# Notes

+- In this implementation the game score is stored on each change.
+This is fine for this POC with a local sqlite database.
+However, in production we should use a different approach to limit the number of network requests.

 ## Options for future improvements